Ambiabstract/props_scaling_recompiler/README_ENG.txt

 Known issues:

-	1. If you have assets with the same name in your content, but in different folders - this may cause a fatal error and “crash” the program.
-This problem will be fixed in the future.

-	2. In some cases dynamic and physics props will have incorrect visualization and/or collision.
+	1. In some cases dynamic and physics props will have incorrect visualization and/or collision.
 Some of these problems will be fixed in the future, but not all of them.
 In some cases modification of the original asset will be required.

-	3. There may be fatal errors when compiling some dynamic props, for example “models/props_c17/door02_double.mdl”.
+	2. There may be fatal errors when compiling some dynamic props, for example “models/props_c17/door02_double.mdl”.
 Whether this will be fixed in the future is still unknown.

 Future plans:

-	1. Fixing critical errors.

-	2. Reduce the size of the executable file.

-	3. New entity - scaling physical props with preserving correct collision and converting any props to physical props.
+	1. New entity - scaling physical props with preserving correct collision and converting any props to physical props.

-	4. New entity - scaling dynamic props with preserving correct collision and converting any props to dynamic props.
+	2. New entity - scaling dynamic props with preserving correct collision and converting any props to dynamic props.

+	3. New feature for painting static props, analogous to "rendercolor" from newer versions of the engine.

-	5. Static Prop Combine analog.
+	4. Static Prop Combine analog.
 Merger of several models into one static prop.
 This functionality is already available in Propper++, but we have some ideas how to improve it.

 Credits: